Burke Henry

-Burke Henry (born January 21, 1979) is a Canadian former professional ice hockey defenceman who played 39 games in the National Hockey League for the Chicago Blackhawks.
+Burke Henry (born January 21, 1979) is a Canadian former professional ice hockey defenceman who played in the National Hockey League for the Chicago Blackhawks.
+He was drafted by the New York Rangers and got to play with his childhood hero Wayne Gretzky.
 He played several seasons throughout Europe.
 He last played with Nikko Icebucks of the Asia League Ice Hockey.
 He then spent 2014-2017 Coaching the Icebucks in Japan.

 In the hockey season of 2017–18, he coached for the RHA Nationals Elite Academy.
 In 2018, he moved to Miami Beach, Florida and became part of an elite real estate group.
-He is an expert in commercial real estate and finance.
-He is a licensed Mortgage broker.
+He is an expert in home finance.
+He is a licensed Mortgage broker in NJ, Texas, FL, Virginia.
 He lives in the city of Boca Raton with his wife, Vanessa Sidi.

 Playing career

 Henry was drafted 73rd overall by the New York Rangers in the 1997 NHL Entry Draft He played two years with the American Hockey League's Hartford Wolf Pack, winning the Calder Cup in 2000.
 He was traded to the Calgary Flames in 2001.
 He was injured in training camp, with a broken ankle.
 He was then sent to AHL with the Saint John Flames.
 In 2002, he signed with the Chicago Blackhawks where he played in NHL.
 Over two seasons, Henry played 39 regular season games for Chicago, scoring 2 goals and 6 assists for 8 points, collecting 33 penalty minutes.

 After spells in the AHL for the San Antonio Rampage and the Milwaukee Admirals during the lockout, Henry moved to Europe in 2005, joining EC Red Bull Salzburg of the Austrian Hockey League.
 In 2006, Henry moved to Finland's SM-liiga and played for Tappara.
 Henry moved to Sweden's Elitserien in 2007 for Linköpings HC but left the team mid-season and joined Danish team AaB Ishockey based in Aalborg.